Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 Let $\hat{G}_{n,k}$ be the EWM rule in the class $\mathcal{G}_k$.
 Then we can decompose the $\mathcal{G}$-regret of the rule $\hat{G}_{n,k}$ as follows:

 Given this decomposition, we call

 the \emph{estimation} error of the rule $\hat{G}_{n,k}$ in the class $\mathcal{G}_k$, and we call

-the \emph{approximation} error of the class $\mathcal{G}_k$.
-Typically, we would expect that the higher is $k$, the larger the estimation error, and the smaller the approximation error.
-Suppose it was the case that we could derive sharp uniform bounds on these errors, then an appropriate choice of $k$ would be one that balances the tradeoff according these bounds.
-As we will see in Corollary \ref{cor:regretrate}, the power of the PWM rule will be that it will choose $k$ appropriately, and in a data-driven fashion.
-In Section 5, we apply the PWM rule to an application where the class we consider could have infinite VC dimension.
+the \emph{approximation} error (or bias) of the class $\mathcal{G}_k$.
+Note that since the classes $\{\mathcal{G}_k\}_k$ are nested, the estimation error (respectively approximation bias) is non-decreasing (resp. non-increasing) with respect to $k$.
+If one had sharp uniform bounds on these errors, then an appropriate choice of $k$ would be one that minimizes the sum of these bounds.
+In Theorem \ref{thm:regretbound}, we derive an oracle inequality which shows that PWM selects such a $k$, in a data-driven fashion.
+We use this feature of PWM to derive bounds on maximum regret in two settings of empirical interest.

-The second problem we address is when the sample size is small, but the class $\mathcal{G}$ is relatively complex.
-The bound on regret given by (\ref{eq:EWMregretbound}) is worse the larger is $V$ and the smaller is $n$: this is because of the ability for complex classes $\mathcal{G}$ to ``overfit" the data in small samples.
-In a situation where $V$ is large relative to $n$, it may be beneficial to perform EWM in a class $\mathcal{G}'$ of smaller VC dimension, so that the bound on is small.
-On the other hand, this will only be useful if it is also the case that

-is small as well: here we face the same tradeoff between estimation and approximation error as we did above.
-As we will see in Theorem \ref{thm:regretbound} and Corollary \ref{cor:regretpt}, PWM will be able to find the right class in this setting as well.
-It is important to note that the benefit of PWM over EWM for this type of application comes through a potential reduction in \emph{pointwise} $\mathcal{G}$-regret: as we have seen from (\ref{eq:EWMlowerbound}), there is no sense in which we can improve on the EWM rule in a uniform way in such an application.
-In Section 4, we apply the PWM rule in a simulation study where we are able to achieve a reduction in pointwise regret relative to the EWM rule.